Grid Autosport: Reception

 The general graphical qualities of the game were lauded as "magnificent" and "lovely" with "incidental details [on the race track that] make for an engaging race-day atmosphere" being particularly impressing.
 As for the game interface, Edge hailed its "pared-down design (…) with simple, clean (and fast loading) menus".
 Similarly to graphics, the most positive aspects of sounds were the details; the "nice ambient effects" and the "small touches such as being able to hear the commentators over the track" that make the experience "more immersive".
 GamesRadar+ found the new system of being able to request information on the pit channel useful, claiming "you can rely on aural feedback (…) for maximum authenticity".

 By far the most heavily criticised feature of the game was, ironically, the returning cockpit view.
 It is, while "incredibly welcome from a gameplay standpoint, (…) visually they're a slapped-on eyesore, blurred-out in an attempt to hide the lack of detail".
 IGN remarked that they "lack any working dials or mirrors".

 Several reviews mention that they found the AI to be, depending on discipline, too aggressive, so much so that "having an AI take you out at least once a race is (…) to be expected".
 Edge elaborated that "they don't always concede in the same way a human driver might, sticking to their chosen route even though you legitimately out-braked them into a corner".
 Leaving out pit stops also left some of the critics puzzled.
 IGN said "it's a bizarre omission (…) that quietly undermines a lot of what Autosport does right", pointing out that suffering a puncture leaves the player with no option to repair the damage.

 Eurogamer warned that the content-wise excellent Career mode can feel "long and drawn-out" and that "progress in GRID Autosport is slow".
 GameTrailers added that "the whole experience feels rather clinical".
 The reception of the request-based team radio was also mixed with GamesRadar+ arguing that "the pit audio repeats itself far too quickly and doesn't always make perfect sense".
 Finally, a number of reviewers noted that a lot of cars and tracks are re-used material from earlier Codemasters titles, which feels "stale".

+As of 24 July 2018, the iOS version of the game sold more than 100,000 copies.